mgsisk/remark-lint-config/CONTRIBUTING.md

 Start by [forking this repository][], [creating a branch][], and making some changes.
 Branch names should be descriptive, use `-` separators, and may optionally include an issue ID prefix (e.g. `42-making-changes`).
-[Node][] and [npm-scripts][] provide the tools required to maintain a consistent coding style and automate essential development tasks.
+[Node.js][] and [npm-scripts][] provide the tools required to maintain a consistent coding style and automate essential development tasks.
 Install the project dependencies with `npm install`, then use `npm run` to see a list of available tasks.

 A [Vagrant][] environment using the [VirtualBox][] provider is available if you're unwilling or unable to install Node.
 Run `vagrant up` and then use